-- 1. In order to maintain the Jacques Cartier Bridge over the long term, JCCBI has developed a major rehabilitation plan to reinforce various components of the structure as well as its urban integration; - For the Champlain Bridge, the repairs planned in the Ten-Year Program will continue to be required.
+- In order to maintain the Jacques Cartier Bridge over the long term, JCCBI has developed a major rehabilitation plan to reinforce various components of the structure as well as its urban integration; - For the Champlain Bridge, the repairs planned in the Ten-Year Program will continue to be required.
 To date, all edge girders have been reinforced to mitigate the risks associated with their condition.
-With regard to the piers and joints, the work will continue until 2018-2019; - Work, both required and necessary to maintain the assets, is planned on the Bonaventure Expressway structures, the Honoré Mercier Bridge, the Melocheville Tunnel and the Champlain Bridge Ice Control Structure; - 4.
-The reconstruction of the Bonaventure Expressway's non-elevated lanes in an urban boulevard is planned in collaboration with the City of Montreal; - Important environmental mitigation measures are required to contain and treat contaminated groundwater on lands managed by JCCBI in the Bonaventure Expressway sector (East and West Sectors).
-The work in the East and West Sectors began in fiscal year 2016-2017; - 6.
-For the festivities related to the 150th anniversary of the Confederation of Canada and the 375th anniversary of the City of Montreal, an architectural lighting system has been commissioned in the spring of 2017.
+With regard to the piers and joints, the work will continue until 2018-2019; - 3.
+Work, both required and necessary to maintain the assets, is planned on the Bonaventure Expressway structures, the Honoré Mercier Bridge, the Melocheville Tunnel and the Champlain Bridge Ice Control Structure; - 4.
+In collaboration with the City of Montreal, the reconstruction of the non-elevated lanes on a section of the boulevard is being planned; - 5.
+Important environmental mitigation measures are required to contain and treat contaminated groundwater on lands managed by JCCBI in the Bonaventure Expressway sector (East and West Sectors).
+In the West Sector, the construction of the hydraulic barrier and the treatment plant has been completed.
+The running-in of this pumping and treatment system is under way and will be completed in the fall of 2017.
+The East Sector Project is in the construction phase and is scheduled to be completed in the spring of 2018.